ethereum-optimism/specs/specs/interop/predeploys.md

 The `L1Block` contract is updated to include the set of allowed chains.
 The L1 Attributes transaction sets the set of allowed chains.
 The `L1Block` contract MUST provide a public getter to check if a particular chain is in the dependency set called `isInDependencySet(uint256)`.
-This function MUST return true when the chain's chain id is passed in as an argument.
+This function MUST return true when the chain's chain id, passed as an argument, is in the dependency and FALSE when it isn't in there.
+Additionally, this ensures that the function returns FALSE when no chain id is passed in.

 The `setL1BlockValuesInterop()` function MUST be called on every block after the interop upgrade block.
 The interop upgrade block itself MUST include a call to `setL1BlockValuesEcotone`.